symfony/symfony-docs/deployment/proxies.rst

             # run time by $_SERVER['REMOTE_ADDR'])
             trusted_proxies: '127.0.0.1,REMOTE_ADDR'

 That's it!
-It's critical that you prevent traffic from all non-trusted sources.
+It is critical that you prevent traffic from all non-trusted sources.
 If you allow outside traffic, they could "spoof" their true IP address and other information.